Back to prior page

 Steve Clark's Hollywood career was in westerns and his roles were generally that of a lawman or a kind, gentle person such as the heroine's father, local banker, or ranch owner.
 Those portrayals were a good match for Clark who had a mild voice and screen presence.
 Often, the bevy of baddies pounced on poor ol' Steve ... or killed him off early.

 He got the acting bug, and there are dozens of mid 1920s newspaper articles on Stephen Clark in stock theater with the Warburton Players whose home base was Yonkers, New York.
 The Billboard trade publication notes that Clark acted and was assistant director on Warburton's 1925 production of "The Devil Within".
-Further down this webpage is a link to a large newspaper ad (with a photo of a young Stephen Clark) for Warburton's comedy "Quarantine" and "The Witch Doctor" melodrama.
+Further down this webpage is a link to a large newspaper ad (with a photo of a young Stephen Clark) for Warburton's comedy "Quarantine" and "The Witch Doctor" melodramas.

 Jump to the 1930 census and Steve was living at a Manhattan, New York hotel and his occupation was "Actor - Theatrical".
 The Internet Broadway database, Playbill website, and other sources have him acting in two New York plays, "Deep Channels" in 1929 and "The Blue Ghost" in 1930 (which Clark also directed).